renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 And you'd be right for this toy example... but the thing is, using the same principles we have used so far, we are able to create extremely powerful systems that can be extended at will.
 Don't believe me?
 Read on!

-## Designing a real system just to use the cool stuff
+## Designing an application using the Ceylon type system

 Suppose that our goal is to create a web application to present health reports about a population.
 Starting from the viewpoint of what we want users to see, the first thing we need to worry about is, basically,